YoyoCodes/springboot_challenge/README.md

 - added the Main Class for the application - Chitter Application
 - created the "peep" domain object using annotations required to describe the object as a database entity
 - implemented the persistence by adding PeepRepository to the aplication
+- added view index.html with a greeting message